 Christmas is almost here, and it’s good to be prepared for the upcoming holidays.
-While decorations and gifts are one of the first things that come to mind when thinking about how to set up for Xmas, nothing is better at setting you and your family in a fun and festive mood than holiday-themed music.
+While decorations and gifts are one of the first things that come to mind when preparing, nothing is better at setting a fun and festive mood than holiday-themed music.

 Xmas songs have been around for thousands of years and have developed together with the evolution of music.
-Musicians from all over the world have come up with their unique version of honoring the holiday season in different music genres.
+Musicians from all over the world have come up with unique versions while honoring the holiday season in different music genres.

-5. Santa Claus is Coming to Town by Bruce Springsteen
+5. Santa Claus is coming to town by Bruce Springsteen

-Santa Claus is coming to town is a classic tune that was first recorded live during the tail-end of a set performed in front of over 3000 people on December 12, 1975, at CW Post College in Long Island four months after Springsteen’s hit song, Born to run.
+Santa Claus is coming to town is a classic tune that was first recorded live during the tail-end of a set performed in front of over 3000 people on December 12, 1975, at CW Post College in Long Island.
+This was four months after his hit song, Born to run.

-4. What Christmas Means to Me by Stevie Wonder
+4. What Christmas means to me by Stevie Wonder

-This title is Stevie Wonder’s signature Xmas song.
+What Christmas means to me is Stevie Wonder’s signature Xmas song.
 His primary goal was to define the Xmas spirit itself in the song.
 He sets a quiet scene in the song as carolers trudge door-to-door through the snow and with a fluorescent glow of ornaments strung together.

 Wonder portrays all the wonderful feelings we appreciate during the holiday season in unflattering joy, and it’s no surprise that the song is played in almost every household during the holiday season.

-3. All I Want for Christmas is You by Mariah Carey
+3. All I want for Christmas is you by Mariah Carey

 There are very famous artists from the 1990’s who could come up with a new Xmas standard.
 Creating covers and holiday classics is easy for a skilled musician, but to make something that is capable of lasting generations requires a long of personality.

 However, it’s the song’s wink towards Motown and the backup singers in a Ronettes style that makes it memorable and even helped it become one of the best-selling singles of all times in all genres.